-Allen removes the backboard from underneath the row of seats in the helicopter.
-I lay her on the backboard and secure her to the back roll of seats while Allen fishes out the ice pack from the first aid kit.
+Allen removes the backboard from underneath the row of seats in the back of the helicopter.
+I lay her on the backboard and secure her to the back row of seats while Allen fishes out the ice pack from the first aid kit.

 “You’re a regular boy scout, huh, Chris?”
 Allen asks nervously.
 I smile, thinking of when I said the same thing to Butterfly.

 “No, I’m just a stickler for safety,” I say, still trying to calm my frayed nerves.
 Gerald decided to stay to deal with the arrest and the crime scene saying that he would meet us at Seattle Gen later.
 I hear my Butterfly whimper before I take the pilot’s seat.
 I squeeze her hand.